Lindblad parameters from high resolution spectroscopy to describe collision induced decoherence in the gas phase -- Application to acetylene: Lindblad parameters from pump-probe experiments

 Frost\cite{jcp_98_8572} and Henton \textit{et al.}\cite{jcsft_94_3219} studied experimentally the dynamical effects of collisions in the $\Gamma_1$ and $\Gamma_2$ interacting states using infrared ultraviolet double resonance (IRUVDR).
 An infrared ``pump'' laser of fixed wavelength was used to populate a specific rotational level of the eigenstate $\Gamma_1$ or $\Gamma_2$ and an ultraviolet ``probe'' laser induced a transition from the excited rovibrational level to the first excited electronic state.
 Collision-induced transitions within the eigenstates $\Gamma_1$ and $\Gamma_2$ were monitored from the observed evolution of the laser induced fluorescence with the probe laser wavelength.
 The corresponding state-to-state rate constants for rotational relaxation were determined.
 Frost\cite{jcp_98_8572} initiated the study for self-relaxation (C$_2$H$_2$ in an environment of C$_2$H$_2$), while Henton \textit{et al.}\cite{jcsft_94_3219} refined his measurements and extended this research to the effects of foreign gases (Ar, He and H$_2$) on the dynamics.

 Frost\cite{jcp_98_8572} and Henton \textit{et al.}\cite{jcsft_94_3219} considered four relaxation processes caused by collisions.
 They are described as follows :

 where M is the collision partner (\textit{i.e.} other $\ce{C_2H_2}$ molecules in the present case), $J_i$ and $J_j$ are respectively the initial and final rotational levels and $\Delta E$ is the energy released/absorbed during the collision.
 It is worth noting that these processes are subject to the parity selection rule\cite{oka_1974} that forbids the change of the total wavefunction parity,\cite{jce_59_17} \textit{i.e.} ortho $\leftrightarrow$ para transitions are not observed.\cite{jcp_98_8572,jcsft_94_3219} Ortho and para label the levels with the highest and lowest nuclear spin statistical weights, respectively.
 In \ce{^12C2H2}, ortho (\textit{resp.} para) labels levels with odd (\textit{resp.} even) $J$.
 Consequently, non-radiative transitions involving even $\Delta J = |J_j-J_i|$ are solely observed in experiments.
+The eigenstate level energies and the rotational state-to-state transitions probed by the experiments are illustrated in Fig. \ref{fig:statetostate}.

 Frost \cite{jcp_98_8572} and later Henton \textit{et al.} \cite{jcsft_94_3219} determined the transition kinetic constants $k(j\leftarrow i)$ of processes R1 to R4 using the IRUVDR technique.
 They fitted their measurements to Exponential Gap Laws (EGL) of the form: